john-masters/JohnMasters_T1A3/README.md

+# T1A3 - Terminal Application

-# R3 - Sources
+## R3 - Sources

 - Trello board available [here](https://trello.com/invite/b/0atoXcqa/6fe6d7da1695821e87bcea4adfca18d1/t1a3-fight-game)

 - Devil ascii art available [here](https://www.asciiart.eu/electronics/robots)

-# R4 - Link to source control repository
+## R4 - Link to source control repository

 - [Github](https://github.com/john-masters/JohnMasters_T1A3)

-# R5 - Style guide or styling conventions
+## R5 - Style guide or styling conventions

 - The style guide I will be adhering to is PEP8.

-# R6 - Features
+## R6 - Features

-### 1. Can fight opponents in battle area and increase your level.
+### 1. Can fight opponents in battle area and increase your level

 - In the battle area, there will be 5 unique opponents with randomised levels relative to the player's level.